 If a possum is found injured during removal:

-If injuries are severe and recovery isn’t possible, humane euthanasia may be performed by licensed professionals to prevent suffering.
+If injuries are severe and recovery isn’t possible, humane euthanasia may be performed by specialised professionals to prevent suffering.

 The process can vary depending on: